Editor's note: This article was first written in 2012, and lightly updated in 2018.

 One reason that guns may take on different forms in the hands of girls: Some caretakers and teachers are quick to admonish girls for pretend gun play while they tolerate the same behavior in boys, Johnson notes.
 “I think we need to make an effort to support girls in this type of imaginary play — no matter what type of symbols they choose to use.”

 Stripping childhood of gun play doesn’t benefit boys or girls, Morse says.
 Pretend gun role play has developmental value, helping children make sense of their world as they grapple with societal roles, gender roles, budding beliefs about evil, their own helplessness, and input about power from numerous sources — adult role models, TV and movies, friends and schoolmates.

 So a little “good guy–bad guy” role play is probably harmless and may even have benefits — but experts say parents can and should set limits around this type of play.

 As for Emily Waggoner, she’s slowly warming up to toy weapons.
-She’s learned to value the bonding experience her husband and stepson share as they build forts and shoot down imaginary invaders, and she sees the value in letting kids work out fears and test boundaries safely.
+She sees the value in letting kids work out fears and test boundaries safely.
 “Toy guns still make me uncomfortable, but that’s my own issue,” she says.
 “I’m coming around.”